 We consider the Commission’s final report and draft Bill to be an important step forward in securing safer level crossings in England and Wales.
 We await further consultation on new legislation which may change the legal process by which level crossing closures are achieved.

-Prior to the Transport and Works Act 1990, most level crossing closures were achieved by means of Private Bills, and the only way of opposing them was by petitioning Parliament.
-The 1990 Act provided special powers to close or divert public paths over level crossings.
+Prior to the Transport and Works Act 1992, most level crossing closures were achieved by means of Private Bills, and the only way of opposing them was by petitioning Parliament.
+The Transport and Works Act 1992 provided special powers to close or divert public paths over level crossings.
 However, these provisions are weaker in their protection of public rights than the standard provisions for closure and diversion of paths (e.g. for closure orders).
 There is no consideration of public use of the route, either now or in the future, and for diversion orders the tests dealing with the suitability of the alternative route take no account of its convenience to the public, or public enjoyment of the path.

 For further information contact The Policy Team.